 Speaking of special circumstances…

-It’s important to keep in mind that certain Qualifying Life Events (QLE) may allow you to change your coverage, or enroll in coverage, outside of the normal enrollment window.
-Not only are these life events important for your health coverage, they could change how much tax credit you qualify for, so don’t forget to report them.
+It’s important to keep in mind that certain Qualifying Life Events (QLE), such as job loss, income change, marriage/divorce or birth/adoption of a child, may allow you to enroll in an insurance plan through Nevada Health Link outside of the annual open enrollment period.
+Not only are these life events important for your health coverage, they could change how much tax credit you qualify for, so don’t forget to report them

 Remember, taking care of your health—and taxes—today will pay dividends in the future, so don’t hesitate to contact us if you have any questions or concerns.